Table of Contents

 4. ePOS App for Freelancers payment

-Freelancers, homepreneurs, and unregistered businesses can create payment links within minutes using an ePOS App.
+Freelancers, homepreneurs, and Individual businesses can create payment links within minutes using an ePOS App.
 They can share these links via Facebook, Instagram, WhatsApp, email, SMS and any other social media platform.

 Razorpay ePOS App allows your clients to pay via any mode of their choice, like credit/debit card, net banking, UPI, wallets and more!